 Although West Nile virus (WNV) is primarily a disease of birds, humans and other mammals may incidentally become infected when bitten by an infected mosquito.
-The virus was first discovered in 1937 in the blood of an infected man in Uganda (Africa), and was introduced to New York City in 1999.
+The virus was first discovered in 1937 in the blood of an infected individual in Uganda (Africa), and was introduced to New York City in 1999.
 WNV was able to spread rapidly across the United States primarily because it often affects highly mobile, migrating birds.
 In 2002, the virus arrived on the west coast of the United States, and by 2007, had spread as far south as Argentina.
 Currently, WNV is found in parts of Africa, Asia, Europe, North and South America.

 - Approximately 80% of human cases of WNV do not show any symptoms.